wichitastateCS211/hwxtra02Template/README.md

   - Since this is a python assignment, write python.
 Don't write transliterated C++.
 - Look into `argparse` to have your python program take arguments on the command line.
   - The tutorial available from the official documentation should be enough to get you what you need.
+- Instead of clang-format, the development container has a tool called black that can format python.

 ## Reminders
 - Name your file *wsuid*\_hwxtra02.py